 Students will be given a cot or air mattress for sleeping, provided by either DCC or JwX.

 Sleeping: Carpeted floor; one gender will sleep at the Community Center and one group at the church/previous senior center (on the same property).
 All participants are encouraged to bring a twin-sized air mattress for comfort.
 Linens not provided.

 Showers: Showers at Community Center with individual stall Sleeping: Red Cross-provided cots in one large space for males, one for females.
 Linens not provided.

-This will be our second year at the Folklife Center, and we are very happy to be returning to this location.
+This will be our third year at the Folklife Center, and we are very happy to be returning to this location.

 The Folklife Center features a beautiful 60 acre campus with 9 buildings including a dining hall, 3 dormitories, a chapel, a library, tool shed, director’s house and barn.
 In addition, the center features a sizable stage in a natural amphitheater, a playground, a blacksmith’s shed and a picnic shelter.

 Their dining hall features a fully stocked utility kitchen, tables and seating for 100, couches and a fireplace.

 More information can be found on their website.
 Sleeping and shower facilities will be separated by gender.

 Sleeping: Separate dormitory cabins for males and females.

 Showers: Separate shower facilities for males and females.